-- Long-term, minor impacts from the presence of the aboveground facilities, including the onshore substation, within special FHAs; - Long-term, minor conversion of existing wetland cover types; - Long-term, minor fill within Reynolds Channel associated with the onshore substation and bulkhead replacement; - Short-term, minor impacts from erosion, sedimentation and runoff to off-site surface waters during NY Project operations; and - Short-term, minor impacts associated with accidental releases during operations.
+- Long-term, minor impacts from the presence of the aboveground facilities, including the onshore substation and Hampton Road substation, within special FHAs; - Long-term, minor conversion of existing wetland cover types; - Long-term, minor impacts to wetlands and adjacent area at the onshore substation site, including fill within Reynolds Channel associated bulkhead replacement; - Short-term, minor impacts from erosion, sedimentation and runoff to off-site surface waters during NY Project operations; and - Short-term, minor impacts associated with accidental releases during operations.

-Long-term presence of the aboveground facilities, including the onshore substation, within special FHAs.
-The onshore substation and its associated components will include concrete foundations, gravel lots, fencing, and structures in special FHAs: Zone AE and Zone X (shaded).
+Long-term presence of the aboveground facilities, including the onshore substation and Hampton Road substation, within special FHAs.
+The onshore substation and Hampton Road substation and its associated components will include concrete foundations, gravel lots, fencing, and structures in special FHAs: Zone AE and Zone X (shaded).
 Changes in elevations and grades, as well as the placement of structures have the potential to impact flood flows and flood storage; however, these impacts will be minor and mitigated through appropriate facility design.
 The Applicant will avoid, minimize, and mitigate impacts due to the long-term presence of aboveground facilities within special FHAs by implementing the following measures:

-- Onshore components will be sited in previously disturbed areas, existing roadways, and/or rights-ofway to the extent practicable; and - The design of the facilities will address NYSDEC requirements governing construction within mapped floodplains, including locating aboveground structures at base flood elevation plus two feet.
+- Onshore components will be sited in previously disturbed areas, existing roadways, and/or rights-ofway to the extent practicable; and - The design of the facilities will address NYSDEC requirements governing construction within mapped floodplains, including locating aboveground structures at base flood elevation plus two feet where required.